dblohm7/dblohm7.github.com/source/_posts/2015-07-28-interesting-win32-apis.markdown

 comments: true
 categories: [Mozilla, Win32]
 ---
-Today I decided to diff the export tables of some core Win32 DLLs to see what's changed between Windows 8.1 and the Windows 10 technical preview.
+Yesterday I decided to diff the export tables of some core Win32 DLLs to see what's changed between Windows 8.1 and the Windows 10 technical preview.
 There weren't many changes, but the ones that were there are quite exciting IMHO.
 While researching these new APIs, I also stumbled across some others that were